MCDReforged/MCDReforged/docs/source/plugin_dev/classes/PluginServerInterface.rst

 Parameter *file_name*: The name of the config file.
 It can also be a path to the config file

 Parameter *in_data_folder*: If True, the parent directory of file operating is the data folder of the plugin

+Parameter *encoding*: The encoding method to write the config file